actris/data-management-plan/DMP/initial-DMP.md

 ### 4.1 ACTRIS access and service policy

 ACTRIS is offering access to a large variety of high-quality services offered by ACTRIS facilities, to a wide range of users and needs, for scientific, technological and innovation-oriented usage.
 Accordingly, ACTRIS has developed an [access strategy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.6_M32.pdf?ver=2018-10-29-152442-467) to give clear guidelines and describe the general principles for access provided by ACTRIS to Users.
-When the ACTRIS services are in operation, the Users will access the ACTRIS services through a single entry point, as shown in Figure XX below.
+When the ACTRIS services are in operation, the Users will access the ACTRIS services through a single entry point, as shown in Figure 4 below.

-![Overview of ACTRIS Access strategy](img/section4/ACTRIS_IAC09_principles_access_to_NF_draft.jpg) Figure 4: Overview of ACTRIS Access strategy
+![Overview of ACTRIS Access strategy](img/section4/ACTRIS_IAC09_principles_access_to_NF_draft.jpg) *Figure 4: Overview of ACTRIS Access strategy*

 Virtual access is wide access to ACTRIS data and digital tools and does not require a selection process.
 Virtual access to ACTRIS data and digital tools is free access, and is given in compliance with the [ACTRIS data policy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.3_M30.pdf?ver=2018-10-29-152439-550) for data from ACTRIS labelled NFs.
 Competitive access is Physical or Remote access to the ACTRIS Facilities, including access to specific services offered by the Data Centre and shall be managed by the SAMU and requires a selection process.
 This can e.g. be data centre services for comprehensiv research campaigns or large volume data delivery tailored for specific purposes.